AliasRK/WebVirtCloud-B7/README.md

 * removed old outdated requirements
 * fixed VM conversion into template problem, caused by html code problem
 * fixed network details not opening in compute section because of changes needed in python code
+* changed the order of "used size / total size" display in single storage html page

 This version will always be updated with the latest changes from both repos and I will try to apply fixes to all bugs I find, in order to make it always running from the first time you deploy it!
 Also, I will escalate "Pull requests" to both those guys in order to offer them my fixes in thei repos!